lfduquey/MDBED/cran-comments.md

 #### Submission comments

 21-02-2020 The functions that use more than one core are CDF_3dPlot, Contour_Plot, pBED, and rBED.
 They are limited to using a number of cores <=2 (It is done by using a ifelse statement).
 If they would use more than 2 cores, it would appear in the R CMD check results (which is not the case).
 Therefore, I do not understand the reviewer's comments.
 However, in this resubmission, I have changed the ifelse statement by the if… else statement which, I think, is the only thing that can cause an error in the number of cores chosen.
-However, as I mentioned above, the package passes the RCMD check by using the ifelse statement.
+However, as I mentioned above, the package passes the RCMD check even using the ifelse statement.